Kitura/Kitura-CredentialsHTTP/README.md

 * [License](#license)

 ## Swift version
-The latest version of Kitura-CredentialsGoogleToken works with the DEVELOPMENT-SNAPSHOT-2016-05-03-a version of the Swift binaries.
+The latest version of Kitura-CredentialsHttpBasic works with the DEVELOPMENT-SNAPSHOT-2016-05-03-a version of the Swift binaries.
 You can download this version of the Swift binaries by following this [link](https://swift.org/download/).
 Compatibility with other Swift versions is not guaranteed.

 ## API